The cardiac disease risk management programme includes the following:

 - Long term management

 The cardiac disease risk management team offers advice and information to patients during their admission.
-Following discharge, telephone contact is made within three working days to discuss recovery and arrange an appointment in the cardiac disease risk management clinic within the next 2 weeks.
+Following discharge, telephone contact is made within three working days to discuss recovery and arrange an appointment in the cardiac disease risk management clinic within the next two weeks.
 If you have been referred to us via another hospital, for example following cardiac surgery, we will contact you by telephone within the first two weeks of that discharge.

 What to expect:

-This is a hour long appointment with one of the team’s cardiac nurses and cardiac exercise professionals.
+This is an hour long appointment with one of the team’s cardiac nurses and cardiac exercise professionals.
 It’s an opportunity for you to discuss your diagnosis and any symptoms or concerns you may have had since your discharge.

 - Assessment of your pulse, blood pressure, weight, height & waist will be done.

 - A review of your medications will be completed & recommendations made to your GP for any changes to these in line with current evidence and NICE guidelines.

 - Possible risk factors and lifestyle choices will be assessed and goals agreed to facilitate healthier decisions for the future, alongside achievement of evidence based targets for blood pressure and cholesterol management.

 - A physical assessment will be undertaken and may include a simple functional test.

 - Opportunity for individual dietetic appointments with the team’s dietician.